ropensci/spocc/cran-comments.md

 --------

-This version fixes tests that were failing on cran checks, and fixes a bug in one of the functions.
+This version fixes some bugs, and makes a function defunct.

 Thanks!
 Scott Chamberlain